 We also recommend adding text blocks within your data to help identify different sections and even give your notes on how the data correlates.
 Doing so will make it much easier for your audience to understand what the data is telling you.

-PRO TIP: This is especially helpful for marketing agencies.
-Most clients do not understand what is actually being reported.
-Adding custom names that clearly identifies the data that is being examined in each widget will save you a lot of time from having to explain what they’re looking at.
-It’s also a great idea for marketing agencies to incorporate the last point about adding a text block below each widget to point out trends, what the data means, and why it matters to your clients.
+You can add a custom name that identifies the examined data for each point in Cyfe.
+This will cut down the amount of time you have to take to explain what someone is looking at.
+It’s also a great idea for marketing agencies to add a text block below each widget to point out trends, what the data means, and why it matters to your clients.

 If you’re preparing several pieces of data for presentation, each piece likely needs to be set to the same time frame in order to avoid confusion or false assumptions.